stanford-stats315b/spring2023/projects.md

 ## Important Dates
 * Mon., May 1 at 11:59pm: Project Proposals
 * Mon., May 22 at 11:59pm: Project Milestone
-* Thurs., June 8 at time & location TBD: Poster Session
+* Thurs., June 8 from 10am-12pm at location TBD: Poster Session
 * Mon., June 12 at 11:59am (yes, am): Project Report

 ## Your Course Project